Last Updated on

-EAT: Antico Forno.
 Share a splendid brick-oven smoked mozzarella/fresh arugula pizza for $15 in this authentic Italian trattoria.
-Wait staff seems like family the minute you come through the door, and the wine pours are overly generous.
+Wait staff seems like family the minute you come through the door.
+Plus, the wine pours are overly generous.
 If you’re looking to sooth your soul in the North End, here’s where you do it.
 It’s nearly impossible to have a bad meal here.

 Hotels In Boston

-STAY: Liberty Hotel.
-Built in 1851 out of rough-hewn granite blocks, the former “progressive” Charles Street Jail is living a second life as a Swanky-with-a-capital-S hotel.
+The former “progressive” Charles Street Jail, built in 1851 out of rough-hewn granite blocks, is living a second life as a Swanky-with-a-capital-S hotel.
 After the jail closed in 1990, Real Estate developer Richard Friedman walked into its derelict remains, turning a blind eye to pigeons nesting in the rafters, the dusty floors and dank stonewalls.

 He saw a “fantastic public space” with large ocular windows and lots of promise.
-“I loved it immediately and had a vision to liberate it; “from incarceration to liberty,” and thus was born The Liberty Hotel.
-Friedman enlisted Buddhist Monks to cleanse the property of any oppressed spirits or spooky vibes that might have been lingering, “just in case.”
+“I loved it immediately and had a vision to liberate it; “from incarceration to liberty.”
+Thus was born The Liberty Hotel.
+Friedman enlisted Buddhist Monks to cleanse the property of any oppressed spirits or spooky vibes that might have been lingering.
+“Just in case.”

 An escalator ride takes you to a soaring rotunda lobby encircled by catwalks and rooms where prisoners were once housed in tiny cells.
 Modern luxurious guest rooms in shades of grey and navy are bright, comfy and accessorized with rich leather seating and headboards.

 Appealing updated grey stone bathrooms mimic the building’s exterior.
-If you love a party, ask for what was once a jail cell off the catwalk; these retain exposed brick walls and oculus windows, though the price you pay for these extra architectural details is unadulterated noise from the lobby into the wee hours. $259-$839 per night includes complimentary shoe-shine and “Liberty Affairs” event participation, free wi-fi.
+If you love a party, ask for what was once a jail cell off the catwalk.
+These rooms retain exposed brick walls and oculus windows, though the price you pay for these extra architectural details is unadulterated noise from the lobby into the wee hours. $259-$839 per night includes complimentary shoe-shine and “Liberty Affairs” event participation, free wi-fi.

 Then, throughout the week of April 15, 2013, The Lenox turned into Central Command Center and staging area for city, state and Federal authorities seeking to find and capture the bombers.